msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

  -  all : The all means "all hosts."
 You can speificy group name such as 'devservers' or host names too.

 ### Playbook
+Playbook is just a scenario to be run, written is `yaml`-file.
+In our case application deployment will consists of these steps:

 #### Playbook concept

 ### Final Playbook